KDE/documentation-develop-kde-org/source/components/checkbox.rst

 -  Users must not be able to set a mixed state directly.
--  Clicking a mixed state check box enables all child objects.
+-  Clicking a mixed state checkbox enables all child objects.
 -  Do not use sliding switches in Desktop applications.
 They only offer good user interaction on touch screens, so they should only be used in applications for mobile devices.